Free Physical Therapy Exam Questions Archive

 10.

 A 59 year old male patient is being evaluated for left shoulder pain.
 The patient reports that his shoulder pain is closely associated with activity, including stress at work.
 The patient reports that at worst, the pain radiates into his neck, and he feels shortness of breath which subsides with rest.
-What would the MOST appropriate intervention be?
+Which of the following interventions would be the MOST appropriate at this time?

 The correct answer is:

 A 35 year old patient with a complete T5 spinal cord injury is working on supine to sit transfers on the mat table when he suddenly appears flushed and complains of his heart pounding.
-Upon examination, his blood pressure is 180/100 and he has a pounding headache.
-The most appropriate INITIAL course of action is:
+Upon examination, his blood pressure is 180/100 mmHg and he has a pounding headache.
+What is the most appropriate INITIAL course of action?

 The correct answer is:

-3. This is incorrect considering that autonomic dysreflexia is a life-threatening condition
+- This is incorrect considering that autonomic dysreflexia is a life-threatening condition.

 12.